Indian Aviation

 (IATA code: VTZ - ICAO code: VEVZ)

-Growth at Vizag airport, a naval air station (INS Dega), was till recently bogged by inadequate landing facilities for jet aircraft due to a short runway and the lack of ILS navigation facilities.
-This changed in June 2007 with the opening of a new 10,000 ft runway with ILS landing facilities.
-Civil air operating hours, now limited to daylight hours, are expected to be extended from 8 AM to 8 PM.
-Night landing facilities for civil operations became operational in March '08.
+Growth at Vizag airport, a naval air station (INS Dega), was a few decades ago bogged by inadequate landing facilities for jet aircraft due to a short runway and the lack of ILS navigation facilities.
+This changed in 2007 with the opening of a new 10 000 ft runway with ILS landing facilities.
+Direct international connections include Bangkok (Don Mueang) served by Thai AirAsia, Kuala Lumpur (Air Asia) and Singapore (Scoot).
+On the domestic front, Air India, Air India Express, IndiaOne Air and IndiGo provide direct air services to over a dozen destinations across India.

 Visakhapatnam Airport Photo Gallery